php/doc-base/docs/editing.md

 If a change doesn't affect translations (e.g. fixing a typo in English) then the commit message should start with `[skip-revcheck]`.

+Files that are not to be translated, or copied on translations, should include an `<?do-not-translate?>` mark.

 ## Validating your changes
 Every time you make changes to documentation sources (both English or translation), you have to validate your changes to ensure that the manual still builds without error.